-Ontario's curriculum requires that students develop strong English-language or Frenchlanguage skills.
+Ontario's curriculum requires that students develop strong English-language or French-language skills.
 The cultural and linguistic diversity of Ontario's population means that students may require extra help to develop proficiency in their language of instruction because it may not be their first language.
-The ESL/ELD Allocation provides Englishlanguage school boards with additional resources to meet the needs of these students.
-ESL/ELD funding is based on the sum of the Recent Immigrant and Diversity in English-Language Learners components.
+The ESL/ELD Allocation provides English-language school boards with additional resources to meet the needs of these students.
+ESL/ELD funding is based on the sum of the Recent Immigrant component and the Diversity in English-Language Learners component.